Videogame: Spirits Of Mystery

 - For the Evulz: Princess Mortis zaps a satyr and curses his arm and all he was doing is playing his flute!

-- Friend to All Living Things: The princess in this tale has four magical animal friends.
+- Friend to All Living Things: The princess in this tale has four magical animal friends that she grew up with.
 These include:

 - Cats Are Magic: Muffins, a cat that brings hope to whomever looks into its eyes.